Deltares-research/FloodAdapt/README.md

 FloodAdapt is currently in an intensive development stage.
 Independent usage of the repository will be challenging prior to end-of-year 2024.
 FloodAdapt documentation will be expanded on throughout 2024.

+# Joining the team

+Whenever someone joins the team, a few steps needs to be taken before you can access the full list of repositories that we use.
+First of all, you need to be part of the Deltares and Deltares-research organisations.
+This access needs to be granted by one of the enterprise owners.
+When this access is granted, you can request to join the FloodAdaptAdmins team if you are a part of the core team, the FloodAdaptDevelopers if you'll sporadically be working on Flood Adapt and the FloodAdaptUsers team if you are testing the application.

 # Contributing